mzazon/awesome-cloud-projects/azure/scalable-ai-prompt-workflows-azure-container-apps/scalable-ai-prompt-workflows-azure-container-apps.md

    echo "✅ Azure OpenAI deployed with endpoint: ${OPENAI_ENDPOINT}"
    ```

+   The Azure OpenAI service is now configured with the latest GPT-3.5 Turbo model version, providing reliable access to state-of-the-art language capabilities for your prompt flows.

 3. **Create Container Apps Environment**:

    Azure Container Apps provides a serverless platform for running containerized workloads with automatic scaling and built-in observability.
 The environment acts as a secure boundary for your applications, providing networking isolation, shared logging, and Dapr integration for microservices patterns.
 This serverless approach eliminates cluster management while providing Kubernetes-based scaling capabilities.